AD – This is an advertorial but all thoughts are my own

 It’s more accessible

-Learning a language online specifically is much more accessible than having to go to a class.
+Language study online specifically is much more accessible than having to go to a class.
 This is obviously brilliant in the case of a global pandemic – which we’re all familiar with! – but also for people with disabilities which might make getting to a physical classroom more difficult.
 It opens up the opportunity to more people.